kashmir96/osoappliance/content/directory/appliance-repair-technicians/lasergroup.md

  alt: 'Logo for Lasergroup the New Zealand from Masterton'
 ---

-Lasergroup is an Appliance Repair Technicians Company operating in Masterton, New Zealand.
+# Lasergroup is an Appliance Repair Technician Company operating in Masterton, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Masterton.